My Edel is running out of hot water too soon. How can I prevent this?

 • Press MENU three times to exit the menus.

 If you find that your tap is not getting hot enough, even when no cold is being run at the same time, check if you have a thermostatic blending valve in use.
 These are often fitted to bath taps to prevent scalding water temperatures being delivered.
 If yours is set too low, that may be the reason why one tap is only tepid, yet the kitchen tap is still hot.
-Note, Dimplex do not supply thermostatic blending valves.
+Note, Dimplex do not supply or fit thermostatic blending valves.

 https://energysavingtrust.org.uk/simple-ways-to-save-water-at-home/